-Following the completion of the construction project, a letter summary report shall be prepared and supplied to NYSDEC.
-The letter report shall include an overview of the activities that took place; a description of the air monitoring activities, results, exceedances (if any) and engineering controls utilized to control VOC and dust concentrations during the work; photo documentation of the work activities; a description of the soil sampling performed before construction began and the results of the sampling; and the final use/disposal of the soil.
+Upon completion of the Building 700 elevator pit site characterization activities, excavation work, and construction, Walden will prepare a letter summary report.
+The letter report shall include an overview of the activities that took place; a description of the air monitoring activities, results, exceedances (if any) and engineering controls utilized to control VOC and dust concentrations during the work; photo documentation of the work activities; a description of the soil sampling performed before construction began and the results of the sampling.
+This report will be submitted to NYSDEC and NYSDOH for review.